 Mysore Ashtanga students practice the Ashtanga yoga sequence at their own pace with individual attention from the teacher including hands-on adjustments and verbal cuing.
 Students may arrive anytime during the class.
 New students are welcome and encouraged to contact the instructor, Lynn (firstname.lastname@example.org), before attending.

 Candlelight Flow helps release the stresses of your day through conscious breathing, gentle flowing sequences and stretching.
 The body relaxes and the mind is swept clear.

-Gentle yoga classes are perfect for all abilities and ages, including those who are challenged by a decreased level of fitness, are overweight or may be recovering from injury or dis-ease.
-Experience the many benefits of yoga practice without the physical demands of a more rigorous yoga class.
+Gentle yoga is perfect for all ages and abilities, including those who are challenged by a decreased level of fitness, are overweight or may be recovering from injury or disease.

 Hatha refers to the balancing of our receptive and active energies.
 This balance is achieved through slow-flowing movement, well-aligned postures, breath work, intentional core engagement and meditation.

 Kundalini yoga aims to awaken the divine energy that resides in all of us through pranayama, asana and meditation.

 Meditation is the practice of resting into the present moment experience of the body and mind.
 Meditation fosters joy, tranquility, concentration, and equanimity.

 Reiki is a Japanese technique used for stress reduction, relaxation, and healing.
 In a Reiki class the instructor will perform energy attunements supporting improved health & well-being for each student.

 Restorative yoga reduces stress and soothes the nervous system through gentle postures, breathing practices, and meditation.